 Mpanda, from mud to first oil

 Diversity – a considerable added value.
-Mpanda,in her early thirties, chemical engineer, works as a drilling fluid engineer and manages a team of 5 professionals from 3 contractors.
+Mpanda, a chemical engineer in her early thirties, works as a drilling fluid engineer and manages a team of 5 professionals from 3 contractors.
 She has already worked on 3 projects and on 6 rigs.

 From chemical to cement engineering, now a drilling fluid specialist